Stages of Labor — What Happens from First Contraction to Birth

 • Stage 2 (pushing): 1 to 3 hours for first births, 15 minutes to 1 hour for subsequent births.
 An epidural may lengthen this stage.
 It can reduce the sensation of the urge to push.

 • Stage 3 (placenta): 5 to 30 minutes.
-If the placenta hasn't delivered within 30 to 60 minutes, your provider will intervene to prevent complications.
+If the placenta hasn’t delivered within 30 to 60 minutes, your provider will step in to help prevent complications.

 Total labor for first-time mothers averages 12 to 18 hours.
 It can range from under 6 hours (precipitous labor) to over 24 hours.
 Using a contraction timer during early and active labor helps you track patterns, share accurate data with your provider, and decide when to head to the hospital.